alfredamboka/alfredamboka/README.md

 <font size= "12"> **Hello, Welcome to My Github.** </font>

-A futuristic, determined, self-motivated Geospatial engineering student and GIS specialist.
+A futuristic, determined, self-motivated Geospatial engineering and GIS specialist.
 Skillwise I am handily equipped with surveying, remote sensing, GIS, photogrammetry, engineering design, and programming knowledge and technologies.
 Working with a team through collaboration is something I embrace and leadership is something am developing at my pace.
-I am currently looking for where I can apply my skills and improve creating an impact on society positively.
+Looking forward to creating positive impact to organizations and Communities through my expertise.

 ------------------------------------------------------------------------------